 Here’s why I loved AIYEP 2013/2014.
 Briefings AIYEP all starts with pre-departure briefings in Australia.
 I recount a nervous morning waiting at Sydney Airport where I sat at a coffee shop with the other Melbournians (newly met) waiting for the participants of the other states to arrive.

-In Jakarta we spent a day at the Australian Embassy for briefings on issues of safety, health and broadly about Indonesia.
+In Jakarta, we spent a day at the Australian Embassy for briefings on issues of safety, health and broadly about Indonesia.
 We had a reception at the Ambassador to Indonesia’s official residence before flying to our final destination the following day.
 Our host province was in West Sumatra (it changes yearly).
-We flew to the capital of the province, Padang, where we stayed for a further four nights for more briefings, this time by local government.
-After almost two weeks of briefings we were ready for the first phase of the program, the village stay.
+We flew to the capital of the province, Padang, where we stayed for a further four nights for more briefings, this time by the local government.
+After almost two weeks of briefings, we were ready for the first phase of the program, the village stay.